binocarlos/red5/notes/video.md

 # video streaming

+CONCLUSION

+we need 2 PI's - we cannot record video via the GPU and at the same time resize video with the GPU

+so - we need 2 GPU's

 it turns out that transcoding (converting) the live input from the camera @ 1080p 30fps whilst saving it to a file will be a challenge.

 The Pi comes with Hardware Accelerated H264 encoding.